cloudworks-ai/secureos-azure-setup/README.md

 - Permission to create Azure AD App Registrations
 - Permission to assign roles at the subscription level (Owner or User Access Administrator)

+### ✅ NO AWS Access Required
+This script **only requires Azure credentials**.
+You do NOT need AWS access or credentials.
+The script configures your Azure subscription to trust SecureOS's EKS infrastructure.

 ## Quick Start

 ### Option 1: Azure Cloud Shell (Recommended)